-- statutory regulation covering many different professions across nine professional regulators
+- statutory regulation of 32 professions across nine professional regulatory bodies

-- an employer-managed system that exists, arguably, for the whole workforce not just those who are not subject to additional layers of regulation and registration.
+- an employer-led system that exists for the whole workforce, not just those who are not subject to additional layers of regulation and registration.

 The Professional Standards Authority (PSA) oversees the professional regulators, working with them to improve the way that professionals are regulated.
 They also have powers to assess and accredit organisations who register practitioners, who are not regulated by law, and work closely with the Government by giving policy advice and encouraging research to improve regulation.

 Accredited registers can help employers seek the necessary assurance that health practitioners working in unregulated health care occupations meet high levels of education, skills and expertise to practice in their chosen profession.
 It is not compulsory for unregulated practitioners to go on an accredited register but clearly there are added values in them being able to demonstrate to employers their commitment to being recognized as being part of a professional community that works to high standards.